 For most businesses, technology is something of a double-edged sword.
 On the one hand, it helps you run your business and remain competitive.
 On the other hand, updating hardware and software requires ongoing investments in time and money.
+Here we discussed about the risks of outdated technology.

 Technology is evolving rapidly.
 Something that’s state-of-the-art today may be woefully obsolete in a year or so.
 Learning how to use new tools, especially when you’re comfortable with what you’re used to, can be time-consuming and frustrating.
 Plus, implementing a new infrastructure can be costly and has the potential for major business interruptions.